April 27th 2022

 22. Keep your iron levels up

-Iron deficiency can result in hair loss, says supplement founder Jessica Sepel of JS Health.
+Iron deficiency can result in hair loss, says nutrition expert Jessica Sepel, founder of supplements company of JS Health.
 “If you are vegan, vegetarian or are experiencing hair loss it is always worth checking in with your doctor to see where your iron levels are at.
 For me personally, I eat a mix of plant and animal sources of iron to help keep my iron levels within range. “

 Registered nutritionist Hannah Alderson advises eating liver, red lentils, beans, red meat, dried apricots and spinach to top up your iron levels.